 Elizabeth (Betsy) Wheeler

 I teach, research, and lead in the fields of disability studies, young adult and children's literature, comics studies, post-1945 U.S literature and popular culture, and community-based education.
-My book-in-progress, HandiLand: Kids with Disabilities Infiltrate Public Culture, explores the new public profile of young people with a wide variety of disabilities since the worldwide rights laws of the past 25 years.
-I explore the consequences of their entering public spaces like nature, school, and the Internet through disability portrayals in contemporary young adult and children's literature, comics, fantasy, blogs, popular culture, and interviews with families and individuals with disabilities.
+My book-in-progress, HandiLand: The Crippest Place on Earth, will appear with University of Michigan Press in 2018.
+The book explores the new public profile of young people with a wide variety of disabilities since the worldwide rights laws of the past 25 years.
+I explore the consequences of their entering public spaces like nature, school, and fan culture through disability portrayals in contemporary young adult and children's literature, comics, fantasy, blogs, popular culture, and interviews with families and individuals with disabilities.
 Support for my scholarship has come from the Children's Literature Association, Oregon Humanities Center, and the Center for the Study of Women in Society.

 "Moving Together Side by Side: Human-Animal Comparisons in Picture Books."
 Disability Studies and the Environmental Humanities.
 Eds.
 Sarah Jaquette Ray and J.C.
 Sibara.
-U Nebraska Press, forthcoming.
+U Nebraska Press, 2017.